Ronaldo asks US court to dismiss rape case or OK mediation

-LAS VEGAS (AP) — Cristiano Ronaldo’s lawyers are asking a U.S. judge to dismiss a Nevada woman’s lawsuit alleging the soccer star raped her in Las Vegas in 2009 or to order closed-door settlement talks.
+LAS VEGAS (AP) — Cristiano Ronaldo’s lawyers have filed court documents asking a U.S. judge in Las Vegas to either dismiss a Nevada woman’s lawsuit alleging the soccer star raped her in 2009, or to order closed-door settlement talks.

-Attorneys representing Ronaldo’s accuser, Kathryn Mayorga, didn’t immediately respond Tuesday to messages seeking comment about Oct.
-14 court filings in the case stemming from a 2010 confidentiality agreement and a $375,000 hush-money payment.
+Attorneys representing Ronaldo’s accuser, Kathryn Mayorga, did not immediately respond Tuesday to telephone, email and text messages seeking comment about the two recent court filings about her lawsuit stemming from a 2010 confidentiality agreement and $375,000 hush-money payment.

+The Associated Press generally does not name people who say they have been victims of sexual assault, but Mayorga gave consent to be named through her lawyers, Leslie Mark Stovall and Larissa Drohobyczer.

-Ronaldo’s lawyer in Las Vegas, Peter Christiansen, declined comment.
+Ronaldo’s lawyer in Las Vegas, Peter Christiansen, declined to comment about the documents he filed Oct.
+14.

 Most Read Stories